ATC – Washington DC

 Attending the Challenge

-Participating in the 2014 Adventure Team Challenge Washington DC is free of charge for all qualified pre-teens and teenagers with disabilities.
-Participants must register by email prior to the day of the event with the event coordinator.
-Parents must complete the 2014 Adventure Team Challenge DC Participant Waiver Form and bring it to check-in at Carderock on Saturday morning.
+Participating in the 2014 Adventure Team Challenge Washington DC was free of charge for all qualified pre-teens and teenagers with disabilities.
+Participants registered by email prior to the day of the event with the event coordinator.
+Parents also completed the 2014 Adventure Team Challenge D.C.
+Participant Waiver Form and bring it to check-in at Carderock on Saturday morning.

-Each participant of the Challenge will receive a complimentary lunch courtesy of SUBWAY of the Walter Reed National Military Medical Center.
-The Challenge also provides water and snacks, and an official 2014 event t-shirt for all participants.
+Each participant of the Challenge received a complimentary lunch courtesy of SUBWAY of the Walter Reed National Military Medical Center.
+The Challenge also provided water and snacks, and an official 2014 event t-shirt for all participants.

-Parents of participants are welcome to volunteer for the event – contact our event coordinator for further information.
-Parents are also invited to stay and cheer on the teams as they complete the stages.
+Parents of participants volunteered for the event by contacting our event coordinator.
+Parents were also invited to stay and cheer on the teams as they completed the stages.

-Participants should come dressed for outdoor physical activities in hot summer weather.
+Participants came dressed for outdoor physical activities in hot summer weather.
 Summer clothing with good footwear is a must; shorts, t-shirts and a ball cap are fine.
 Be sure to apply sunscreen to the participants to avoid over-exposure in the bright summer sun.

-The Challenge is non-competitive and all teams do complete each stage.
+The Challenge is non-competitive and all teams complete each stage.